Pat Buchanan, conservative writer and former presidential candidate

 time for news bureaus to which they are assigned, and to attend

-Republican political consultant; and the late political
+Republican political consultant; and political

 analyst and Democratic political operative Alan Baron, a native

 of Sioux City, Iowa.